EoinTravers/hugo.eointravers.com/content/post/logistic-overfit/index.md

 ## 3. Curse of Dimensionality

-The more predictors you have (the higher the dimensionality), the more likely it is that it will be possible to perfectly seperate the two sets of values.
+The more predictors you have (the higher the dimensionality), the more likely it is that it will be possible to perfectly separate the two sets of values.
 As a result, overfitting becomes more of an issue when you have many predictors.

 To illustrate, here's the previously plotted data again, but without the second predictors.